JayKim97/recipe_finder/README.md

 # Project Status

-Recipe Finder is currently in the process of rebuilding the API
+Recipe Finder is currently in the process of rebuilding the API using flask factory design pattern.

 # recipeFinder